Gpriznar/Javascript-Projects/README.md

     - Updates to CSS and layout need still need to be completed

 Restaurant: Mock restaurant website in order to practice Javascript functions .map .filter

+News App: Website to further .map functions as well as css layout.

+    - Update null values with better placeholders